redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 JSON.SET docs:01 $ '{"vector":[0.34,0.63,-0.54,-0.69,0.98,0.61], "foo": "bar"}'
 ```

-**One of the additional benefits of JSON is schema flexibility.** As of v2.6.1, JSON supports multi-value indexing.
+One of the additional benefits of JSON is schema flexibility.
+As of v2.6.1, JSON supports multi-value indexing.
 Thus, it is possible to index multiple vectors under the same JSONPath.

-Here are a some examples of multi-value indexing with vectors:
+Here are some examples of multi-value indexing with vectors:

 **Example**
 ```